One-sparse dictionary-based LRA#

 Note

-The one-sparse DLRA model under scrutiny in this section has strong connections to many other matrix and tensor factorization models, most prominently the Multiple Measurements Vector (MMV), also known as collaborative sparse coding.
-This connection is explored in [Cohen and Gillis, 2018].
-In a nutshell, MMV does not assume that the data is low-rank.
-On the other hand, MMV transforms the bi-variate problem into a single convex problem over the \(SB^T\) matrix, which can be solved optimally but typically involves many more variables and requires guarantees for the correctness of the convex relaxation.
-Interested readers can refer to this publication for more details.
+The one-sparse DLRA model under scrutiny in this section has strong connections to other matrix and tensor factorization models, most prominently Multiple Measurements Vector (MMV), also known as collaborative sparse coding.
+The main different is that MMV does not assume that the data is low-rank.
+On the other hand, MMV transforms the bivariate problem into a single convex problem over the \(SB^T\) matrix, which can be solved optimally but typically involves significantly more variables and requires guarantees for the correctness of the convex relaxation.

 Identifiability of one-sparse DLRA#

-We first answer the identifiability question in the affirmative under mild conditions on the dictionary.
+We first answer the identifiability question positively under mild conditions on the dictionary.

 Theorem 14